The61/candycrushgame/README.md

 # Candy Crush Game
- Angular Js
- Jquery
+ This is a basic candy crush game.
-Materialize Css
+ Made with Angular Js & Jquery & Materialize Css